enkidevs/curriculum/Python/Data Structures/get-the-most-of-int-s.md

 Starting from number `25`, the following snippet will convert it to its binary array representation and then back to `25`.

-Note that you can round up a floating point number using the following expression:
+Note that you can round up a floating point numbers using the following expression:
 ```
 rounded_up = -(-numerator // denominator)
 ```

+This is useful when we need to get the number of bytes (aka length) needed for representing the integer.
+Keep in mind that a byte has 8 bits.

 Complete the missing gaps such that running this snippet on the interpreter will output `25`:
 ```py